lcampillos/ct-ebm-sp-v3/README.md

 ### Medical Relation Extraction and Concept Normalization in Spanish Clinical Trial Texts

-This repository includes version 3 of the corpus of clinical trials for evidence-based medicine in Spanish.
+This repository includes the version 3 of the corpus of clinical trials for evidence-based medicine in Spanish.

 A collection of __1200 texts about clinical trials__:
 - __500 abstracts__ published in medical journals available from [SciELO](https://scielo.org/es/)